 - A discount of 20% will apply to holders of a Government issued SuperGold card for the registration of Pet and Desexed dogs where the registration is fully paid on or before the due date.

-- A certificate is required for the reduced fee for Desexed dogs.
+- A certificate is required for the reduced fee for Desexed dogs you can obtain this from your vet.

 - It is an offence to keep a dog older than three months which is unregistered.
 The penalty is a $300 fine.